dkter/elsewhere/README.md

 ## About
 Created by David Teresi.
 Weather data is sourced from [OpenWeatherMap](https://openweathermap.org).
-Place images are collected using [Wikipedia](https://wikipedia.org/).
+Place images are from [Wikimedia Commons](https://commons.wikimedia.org) and collected using [Wikidata](https://wikidata.org/).

 Licensed under the Mozilla Public License.
 For more information see [LICENSE.txt](LICENSE.txt).